As an Amazon Associate, I earn from qualifying purchases.

 I’ll walk you through the process here in photos because it really helps, especially if you’re new to canning.
 At the bottom of the post, you’ll also find a printable and detailed recipe card.

-Wash cucumbers using a vegetable scrub brush.
-Cut the cuke butts off, slice them into 8 sections.
+Wash the cucumbers using a vegetable scrub brush.
+Cut the ends off and slice them into 8 sections.
 Cut the seeds out of each section.
 Cut into 1-2 inch chunks.

-In a food processor, pulse (use “pulse” instead of “on”, or else you’ll end up with cucumber sauce) the cuke chunks in batches until the pieces look “relishy”.
-(That is probably a real term).
+In a food processor, pulse (use “pulse” instead of “on”, or else you’ll end up with cucumber sauce) the cucumber chunks in batches until the pieces look “relishy”.

-Put the cucumber pieces in a bowl, sprinkle with salt and turmeric, and then pour the water over it.
-Cover, and let stand for 2 hours.
+Put the cucumber pieces in a large bowl, sprinkle with canning salt and turmeric, and then pour the water over it.
+Cover, and let stand at room temperature for 2 hours.

-After 2 hours, put the cukes in a colander, and rinse thoroughly.
+After 2 hours, put the cucumbers in a colander or fine mesh strainer, and rinse thoroughly.
 Let drain and squeeze the cucumbers to release excess water.

 In your food processor, chop the onion and pepper, or dice by hand.
 Add to a heavy-bottomed saucepan.